 My medical abortion was at 6 weeks pregnant, I travelled to England from Northern Ireland

 My medical abortion was at 6 weeks pregnant, I travelled to England from Northern Ireland.
 I was lucky and caught the pregnancy early at 2-3 weeks, it took nearly 3 weeks for them to arrange my flights, hotel and appointment in England.
-I was very greatful to the NHS as they provided the flights, taxi there and back and a hotel room all paid for.
-[Other stories involving medical abortion and abortion at 6 weeks]
+I was very grateful to the NHS as they provided the flights, taxi there and back and a hotel room all paid for.

-I went into the appointment and waited about an hour.
-I was surprised at how many people where there for an abortion, and most of them was getting the surgical abortion, there was nearly no seats left in the centre.
-More stories about surgical abortion»
+I went into the appointment and waited for about an hour.
+I was surprised at how many people were there for an abortion, and most of them were getting the surgical abortion, there were nearly no seats left in the centre.

 The procedure didn’t take long, they did all the necessary tests and checked how far along I was pregnant, and they asked if it was twins if I would want to know.
 The nurses were very sweet and nice, they were not judgmental at all.